Learning Task-Specific Strategies for Accelerated MRI: Implementation details

 \subsection{Pre-select region and sensitivity map estimation}

-\lblapp{preselect} Among all the datasets considered in this manuscript, fastMRI(+) \cite{zbontar2018fastMRI, zhao2022fastmri+} and SKM-TEA \cite{desai2021skmtea} contain multi-coil $k$-space measurements.
-Reconstruction from multi-coil $k$-space data requires estimation of the coil sensitivity maps, i.e. $\Sbm_i$ in \refeq{forward_model_multicoil}, using the central low-frequency region of the $k$-space, called the Auto-Calibration Signal (ACS).
-We set the ACS region as a square around the DC component that contains $1/8$ of the subsampling budget.
+Among all the datasets considered in this manuscript, fastMRI+ \cite{zbontar2018fastMRI, zhao2022fastmri+} and SKM-TEA \cite{desai2021skmtea} contain multi-coil $k$-space measurements.
+Reconstruction from multi-coil $k$-space data requires estimation of the coil sensitivity maps, i.e. $\Sbm_i$ in Equation (2) of the main text, using the central low-frequency region of the $k$-space, called the Auto-Calibration Signal (ACS).
+We set the ACS region as a square around the DC component that contains $\nicefrac{1}{8}$ of the subsampling budget.
 For example, if a dataset contains $k$-space measurements of size $256 \times 256$, for 8$\times$ acceleration, we will select the center $32 \times 32$ low frequencies as the ACS.
 We also include the pre-determined ACS region for single-coil $k$-space experiments because we find that it stabilizes the training of some baselines.

 Given the ACS, we estimate coil sensitivity maps using the Sensitivity Map Estimation (SME) module introduced in \cite{sriram2020end}.
 In contrast to the ESPIRiT algorithm \cite{uecker2014espirit}, SME estimates the sensitivity maps with a CNN applied to each coil image independently.
 The architecture of the CNN in SME is the same as the U-Net in each E2E-VarNet cascade, except with an 8-channel output instead of an 18-channel output for the input layer.